Filtering by: “Talks & workshops”

 Everyone’s welcome at the book club that meets up each month at Peckham Levels to discuss a left-wing non-fiction book.

-The book being discussed in this meeting will be Brick by Brick: How We Build a World Without Prisons.
+The book being discussed in this meeting will be Pedagogy of the Oppressed by Paulo Freire.

 Feel free to come along even if you aren’t able to read the book - it will be used as a jumping off point for a broader discussion.